jimdigriz/bratwurst/board/ar7/wag54g/README.md

 ## GPIOs

-To expose the pins, you just use the GPIO sysfs interface like so:
+To expose the pins, you just use the GPIO sysfs interface by recompiling the kernel with `GPIO_SYSFS` enabled like so:

     for I in $(seq 0 31); do echo $I > /sys/class/gpio/export; done